🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 What Is the Arms Index (TRIN)?
 How to Use the Indicator

-Technical analyst Richard W. Arms developed the Arms Index formula in 1967 as a tool for gauging market sentiment.
-Investors still use TRIN indicators to track volatility and price movements.
-By looking for upward or downward trends in the TRIN and comparing them to other technical indicators, investors can potentially identify buy or sell signals.
+Investors use TRIN to track volatility and price movements.
+By looking for trends using the TRIN and comparing this to other technical indicators, investors can potentially identify buy or sell signals.
+The terms TRIN and Arms Index are often used interchangeably.

 Key Points

-• The Arms Index, also known as TRIN, measures stock market strength or weakness.
+• The Arms Index, also known as the TRIN, measures overall stock market strength or weakness in the short term.

 • It was developed by Richard W. Arms in 1967 to gauge market sentiment.